Newbury railway station: Line closures

 The 1960s saw the closure of both the DN&SR and the LVR due to declining passenger and freight traffic on both lines.
 Regular local services southwards to Winchester ended in March 1960 and those northwards to Didcot in September 1962.
 The last passenger train to use the DN&SR ran in May 1964, a rerouted express train resulting from a derailment at Reading West.
 The tracks were lifted in 1967.

-British Railways (BR) withdrew LVR passenger services on 4 January 1960 but freight services continued to serve RAF Welford into the 1970s.
-When the United States Air Force decided it no longer needed to use the rail link it handed control back to BR in 1973.
-One last passenger special operated on the line in November of that year before the line was totally closed and the track later lifted.
+British Railways (BR) withdrew LVR passenger services on 4 January 1960, but freight services continued to serve RAF Welford into the 1970s.
+When the United States Air Force decided it no longer needed to use the rail link, it handed control back to BR in 1973.
+One last passenger special operated on the line in November of that year before the line was totally closed and the track was later lifted.

 As a result of the closure of the LVR the bay platform on the north side at the western end of the station was no longer needed and the track was removed.
-The bay on the south side remained in use into the 1970s for recessing local trains to Bedwyn until a "down" express had passed (the local train would reverse into the bay, to leave the main down platform free for an express to call, thus allowing passengers disembarking from the express to board the local train for onward travel towards Bedwyn).
+The bay on the south side remained in use into the 1970s for recessing local trains to Bedwyn until a down express had passed; the local train would reverse into the bay, to leave the main down platform free for an express to call, thus allowing passengers disembarking from the express to board the local train for onward travel towards Bedwyn.
 The south bay was later removed when the station was resignalled and the track layout altered to allow down expresses to serve the north side platform.
 Both west end bays are now car parks.
 The sole east end bay on the north side of the line is maintained for use for eastbound passenger services starting at Newbury.
-Locally it is still called "the Compton bay" because of its original purpose on the DN&SR.
+Locally it is still called the "Compton Bay" because of its original purpose on the DN&SR.